I’m Canadian so cannabis is entirely legal here.

 See other posts I have written about research into other types of pain

 My experience when it comes to chronic pain management is that THC or THC:CBD is necessary.
 That is when it comes to chronic migraine and fibromyalgia and nerve pain.
-Most effective is smoking however, I do not like the side effects.
-Less effective is edibles but far less side effects.
+The most effective is smoking however, I do not like the side effects.
+Less effective are edibles but far fewer side effects.
 However, I am trying CBD by itself again and will see if I get any benefits from it by itself since I do like the fact it has no annoying side effects.

 What dosage helps with chronic pain

 Well we are all different.
 Best to start low though for sure.